nopasaran-org/nopasaran-tests/UDP_DNS_QNAME_PROBING/README.md

 - **role**: Specifies the role of the current instance, either `"client"` or `"server"`.
 Determines whether the system will send a DNS query or host a DNS server to respond.

-- **client**: Identifier for the client that will send a TCP DNS query.
+- **client**: Identifier for the client that will send a UDP DNS query.

 - **server**: Identifier for the DNS server that will listen for and respond to queries.

 - **controller_conf_filename**: Path to the controller configuration file (default: `"controller_configuration.json"`), which orchestrates coordination and shared state between client and server.

-- **destination_port**: Server port number used for the TCP DNS communication.
+- **destination_port**: Server port number used for the UDP DNS communication.

 - **ip**: IP address of the DNS server to which the query is directed (used by the client).